-Co-producer Michel Bolsey will be presenting a series of talks and video from the project at four venues on the East Coast in October.
-The events are as follows:
+Co-producer Michel Bolsey presented a series of talks and video from the project at four venues on the East Coast in October.
+The events were as follows:

 - October 15 at a private residence in Philadelphia

 - October 16 at George Washington University in Washington DC.
-This event is hosted by the Syrian Cultural House and we are fortunate and excited to have as co-presenter Habiba Belguedj, co-founder of the French NGO Baytna à Vous.!
+This event was hosted by the Syrian Cultural House and we were fortunate to have as co-presenter Habiba Belguedj, co-founder of the French NGO Baytna à Vous.

-- October 19 Bolsey will be presenting at Wesleyan University, sponsored by Allbritton Center.
-The event is open to the public and will take place at 4:30 PM, in room PAC 002.
+- October 19 Bolsey presented at Wesleyan University, sponsored by Allbritton Center.

-- October 23rd, he will present at Mariposa Museum in Peterboro, New Hampshire.
-The event is open to the public and starts at 7PM, in the main exhibition hall.
+- October 23rd, at Mariposa Museum in Peterboro, New Hampshire.

 Bill Megalos presents at the